jtrfs/JWC-workshops-branches/README.md

 `(practising git skills)`

-I am quite struggling to make it work ... 🧐
+I am quite struggling to make it work ... 🧐.
+But I have probably succeeded 😎.

-1. my one repo, created locally and then remotely through gh cli.
-The idea is to have only one repository and then several different branches, each for individual workshops.
+1. One repository, created locally and then remotely through gh cli (just to try it).
+The idea is to have only one repo and then several different branches, each for individual workshops.
-2. creating a new local branch
+2. On themain branch I am creating the md file and that's it.
-3. cloning Josh's workshop's repo onto the new branch
+3. Creating a new local branch out of main branch ... rewriting the readme file.
-4. setting the new/my remote for pushin and pulling
+4. Getting just the zip file and dropping it in the folder/new branch space.
+Cloning makes it a mess.
+Not sure if it is possible like that.
-5. pushing it to GitHub with a new README file
+5. Setting the new/my remote branch for pushing and pulling.
+I think git push -u origin newBranch is necessary for it to work.
-6. working on the task
+6. Working on the task.
+Don't forget about git add, git commit, git push before leaving branches.
+Everything must by committed.